|Guide||♦||34 Triplogs||0 Topics|

-The Cunningham Loop Trail #316 is made up of an upper trail, and a longer lower trail.
-The upper trail parallels the lower trail a couple hundred feet above it, and rejoins the lower trail at the two mile point.
-The route follows an abandoned road, which is being reclaimed by the forest, and contours around the slopes of Mt.
+The Cunningham Loop Trail #316 is made up of an upper trail and a longer lower trail.
+The upper trail parallels the lower trail a couple hundred feet above and rejoins the lower trail at the two-mile point.
+The route follows an abandoned road, which is being reclaimed by the forest and contours around the slopes of Mt.
 Graham itself.
 This trail is currently about as close as you can legally hike to the summit of Mt.
 Graham (the mountain is closed above the 9800 foot level for protection of the Mt.
 Graham Red Squirrel).

 From the loop junction, the lower (main) trail gradually climbs up through the aspens and firs, leveling off at about 9100 feet.
-Most of the trail is in dense forest, but there are occasional glimpses of the surrounding mountains (including Mt.
+Most of the trail is in dense forest, but you get occasional glimpses of the surrounding mountains (including Mt.
 Graham itself) throughout the rest of the hike.
 The trail weaves in and out of trickling side drainages covered in ferns, before arriving at the eastern junction with the upper loop, just before Grant Creek.
-After wading through big leaved, jungle like plants at the Grant Creek crossing, the trail turns south.
+After wading through big leaved, jungle-like plants at the Grant Creek crossing, the trail turns south.

 The last two miles were just incredible.
-Huge trees covered in moss, thickets of Christmas tree like spruces, aspens, and a patch full of sweet raspberries were the highlights.
-Where the trail rounds a ridge at about the three mile point, there are some good views to the north of Mt.
+Giant trees covered in moss, thickets of Christmas tree-like spruces, aspens, and a patch full of sweet raspberries were the highlights.
+Where the trail rounds a ridge at about the three-mile point, there are some good views to the north of Mt.
 Graham, and its little brother, Hawk Peak.
 Their summits are the only visible fire damage in the area.
-Just before the end, there are a couple of old side roads that join up with the trail, one of which could be confusing to hikers coming from the Grant Hill side (stay left if heading north).
-I soon arrived at the Swift Highway, and found myself at Grant Hill trailhead, (the eastern trailhead), where the Cunningham Loop Trail comes to an end.
+There are a couple of old side roads that join up with the trail just before the end, one of which could be confusing to hikers coming from the Grant Hill side (stay left if heading north).
+I soon arrived at the Swift Highway and found myself at Grant Hill trailhead (the eastern trailhead), where the Cunningham Loop Trail comes to an end.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.